 One aspect of welfare theory is the contention that protection for authors is superfluous if they are driven to create without it.
 In other words, no incentive to creation is required; artists, writers, and programmers will go ahead and produce work that can then be appropriated without consequence.
 What does this reveal about attitudes towards those who try to create?

 Firstly it seems counterintuitive.
-Creativity can be described as "the engine of any progress in culture, science and education, likewise in the economical or industrial domain."
+Creativity can be described as "the engine of any progress in culture, science and education".
 1 If it is valued, protecting whatever is produced would seem rational on the basis it helps defend an author's ability to establish an income, and hence increase the probability of continued creativity.
 If artists are not starving, they can invest time and a proportion of their earnings in new works.
 If some would deny authors the benefit of copyright, what other benefits could they be expected to forego?
 A Latvian man living in Britain told me about life under Communism in his former home.
 He explained a system under which people were coerced to create rather than rewarded for their works.
 This is an example of welfare theory taken to its extremity.
 It is intellectual labour at gunpoint.
 B. F. Skinner's research in operant conditioning made it certain that rewards work better than punishment.
 There are implications for both fairness and personality theories, but it is the latter that will mainly be explored.